uarc/uforth/doc/src/dictionary.md

 ### :
 - pattern: `'^ ([^ ]*)(?: |$)'`
 - Updates `hered_start` with the current `hered`.
 - Creates a new unfinished word entry in the dictionary with the name matched by the capture group in the pattern.
 - Enters compilation mode.
+- Resets tail call variables.

+### :NONAME
+- dstack: `( -- xt )`
+- Makes a new anonymous word.
+- Places the execution token of this anonymous word on the stack.
+- Updates `hered_start` with the current `hered`.
+- Creates a new unfinished word entry in the dictionary with the name matched by the capture group in the pattern.
+- Enters compilation mode.